NOTE 10 – INCOME TAXES

 Net deferred tax asset $- $-

 Utilization of the U.S. federal and state net operating loss may be subject to a substantial annual limitation under Section 382 and Section 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of net operating loss that can be utilized annually to offset future taxable income and tax liabilities, respectively.
-The Company has not completed a study to assess whether a change of ownership has occurred, or whether there have been multiple ownership changes since its formation.
+The Company is currently performing an analysis but has not completed its study to assess whether a change of ownership has occurred, or whether there have been multiple ownership changes since its formation.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.

 The Company is subject to tax in the United States (“U.S.”) and files income tax returns in the U.S. Federal jurisdiction and several states and local jurisdictions where the Company has determined it has tax nexus.
-The Company is subject to U.S. Federal, state and local income tax examinations by tax authorities for tax years 2021 and forward.
+The Company is subject to U.S. Federal, state and local income tax examinations by tax authorities for all periods since Inception.
 The Company currently is not under examination by any tax authority.

 About Income Taxes Disclosures